datacoves/docs/docs/how-tos/datacoves/how_to_service_connections.md

 A Service Connection consists of the following fields:

 - **Name** Defines how the connection will be referred to by the automated service.
-Should be called `main` and will be included in the name of the environment variables like:
+Should be called `main` and will be included in the name of the environment variables seen below.
 - **Environment** The Datacoves environment associated with this service connection.
 - **Service** The Datacoves stack service where this connection should be made available e.g. Airflow
 - **Connection Template** The connection template to base this service connection on(i.e. the defaults)